Félix Doubront: Minor leagues

+Major leagues

 Doubront made his Major League debut on June 18, 2010, against the Los Angeles Dodgers, pitching five innings, allowing three earned runs, two walks, and struck out two for the win.
 It was a spot start and Doubront was optioned back to Pawtucket after the game.
 He was recalled on July 5 after Clay Buchholz joined a long list of Red Sox players to go on the disabled list.
 Doubront made two more starts and lost both of them before being optioned on July 17.
 He was recalled August 6, and returned to the Red Sox roster as a reliever.

 Doubront entered the 2012 season as one of the Red Sox starters, beating out Aaron Cook and Alfredo Aceves in spring training.
 Despite slow starts for Josh Beckett, Clay Buchholz and Jon Lester, and Daniel Bard's demotion to the minors, Doubront earned five wins against two losses in his first ten starts.
 In June, Doubront took a no-hitter into the sixth inning against the Miami Marlins.
 He finished the game giving up two runs on three hits and earned the win.
 He ended the season as a full-time starter, with a record of 11–10.

 Doubront turned in another effective season in 2013, posting an 11–6 record over 27 starts for a Red Sox team that would win 97 games and a World Championship.
 Doubront pitched out of the bullpen in the postseason, earning his first career postseason victory in Game 4 of the 2013 World Series.

 Doubront struggled to start the 2014 season.
 In May, he left a game after experiencing discomfort in his left shoulder, later attributed to hitting it on a car door.
 He would later lose his spot in the starting rotation due to his inconsistency.
 He criticized the decision, stating "First of all, I’m not a reliever...
 They [the Red Sox] know that.
 They just, you know, it’s hard but I don’t know what they’re doing.
 I know they’re not doing the right thing for me."
 After allowing 6 runs in 2/3 of an inning against the Toronto Blue Jays on July 28, Doubront had a meeting with manager John Farrell, and two days later he was traded.
 To begin the 2014 season, Doubront's record was 2–4 with a 6.07 ERA in 17 games (10 starts).